CANADA FX DEBT-C$ higher as stocks, oil prices rally

 TORONTO, July 7 (Reuters) - Canada's dollar climbed against its U.S. counterpart on Wednesday as oil prices rose and U.S. stocks, a key barometer of risk appetite, rallied on a rosy outlook from institutional investor State Street.

-Fears about the strength of the economic recovery eased after State Street (STT.N: Quote) said it would post second-quarter operating earnings above expectations, lifting bank stocks there. [.N] [ID:nN07140060]
+Fears about the strength of the economic recovery eased after State Street (STT.N) said it would post second-quarter operating earnings above expectations, lifting bank stocks there. [.N] [ID:nN07140060]

-In Canada, Toronto's main stock index rallied on the rise in oil prices and a deal by Total SA (TOTF.PA: Quote) to buy UTS Energy Corp UTS.TO, which boosted prospects for the powerhouse energy sector. [.TO]
+In Canada, Toronto's main stock index rallied on the rise in oil prices and a deal by Total SA (TOTF.PA) to buy UTS Energy Corp UTS.TO, which boosted prospects for the powerhouse energy sector. [.TO]

 Oil, a key Canadian export whose price movements often impact the direction of the currency, rose toward $74 a barrel on hopes an improving economic picture will result in a drop in U.S. crude inventories.
 [O/R]